sic-quod-tsavorite/ship-3d-site/README.md

 **Variables:**
 - `VITE_API_URL`: Backend API endpoint
+- `VITE_BACKEND`: Backend API root endpoint used in vite.config.ts (will default to "http://localhost:4000" if not specified)
+- `VITE_LAUNCH_EDITOR`: If you want to change code editor used with vue devtools (will default to vs code if not specified)
 - `VITE_PATH`: Path to 3D model assets
 - `VITE_ROUTER_PREFIX`: Router base path (leave empty for root)
 - `VITE_COMPANY*_*`: Company branding and information